Georg Heinrich Pertz

-Georg Heinrich Pertz (28 March 1795 – 7 October 1876) was a German historian.
+Georg Heinrich Pertz (28 March 1795 – 7 October 1876) was a German historian and librarian.

 Personal life

 Pertz was born in Hanover on 28 March 1795.
 His parents were the court bookbinder Christian August Pertz and Henrietta Justina née Deppen.

 He married twice.
 His first marriage was in 1827 with Julia Philippa Pertz, née Garnett (born 1793; died 22 or 25 July 1852).
-She was a daughter of the English astronomer John Garnett.
+She was a daughter of English astronomer John Garnett.
 Their first son was born prior to the marriage (Karl August Pertz, born 21 May 1825 in Hanover) and they had four more children, Karl August Friedrich Pertz (1828-1881), his twin sister (1828 - 20 January 1829), Georg Pertz (1830–1870) and the engineer Hermann Pertz (1833–1881), who died while building a railway in England.

 His second marriage in 1854 was with Leonora Horner, who was a daughter of the Scottish geologist, social and educational reformer Leonard Horner.
 They had several children including the botanist Dora Pertz.

-He died 7 October Munich in 1876 while attending the sittings of a historical commission.
-He is buried in Berlin.
+He died 7 October Munich in 1876 while attending the sittings of a historical commission and was buried in Berlin.